TrophiHunter/ComfyUI-MLUT/README.md

 ## Install

-Copy the `ComfyUI-MLUT` folder into `ComfyUI/custom_nodes/` and restart.
-No extra Python packages (numpy / torch / Pillow ship with ComfyUI) Go to https://github.com/TheGordinho/MLUT and download the shader and texture folders and put them into the ComfyUI/custom_nodes/ComfyUI-MLUT folder.
+Copy the `ComfyUI-MLUT` folder into `ComfyUI/custom_nodes/`.
+No extra Python packages (numpy / torch / Pillow ship with ComfyUI) Go to https://github.com/TheGordinho/MLUT and download the shader and texture folders and put them into the ComfyUI/custom_nodes/ComfyUI-MLUT folder then restart.

 ## Adding your collection